mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 There is large diversity of formats among tools.
 They can produce reports as JSON, HTML and sometimes XML.

 Coverage and pytest-cov produce XML outputs in JUnit format.
-Effortless option to quickly obtain test coverage report and progress graph using basic jenkins plugins.
-Best option for this tools would be XML format in combination with [JUnit Plugin](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin).
+Very good option to quickly obtain test coverage report and progress graph using basic jenkins plugins. `.xml` files very easily integrate with Jenkins toolkit.
+To process this reports we will use [JUnit Plugin](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin).

 Pylint can generate its own output files, which can be read by [Violation Columns Plugin](https://wiki.jenkins.io/display/JENKINS/Violation+Columns+Plugin).

-Radon generates JSON outputs, which are the most problematic of them all.
-One of possible options is to use allure tool to prepare nice HTML report from specific JSON.
-Obtained HTML can be presented by general purpose [HTML Publisher Plugin](https://wiki.jenkins.io/display/JENKINS/HTML+Publisher+Plugin).
+Radon generates JSON outputs, which are the most problematic, since Jenkins does not have specific plugin for this tool.
+One possible option is to use allure tool to convert them to nice HTML reports and serve using general purpose [HTML Publisher Plugin](https://wiki.jenkins.io/display/JENKINS/HTML+Publisher+Plugin).

 Let's start with code raw metrics.